-First, alcohol consumption can impair heart health, contributing to several different heart conditions.
+The first point here is that alcohol consumption can and does impair heart health, contributing to several different heart conditions.
 Alcohol abuse causes congestive heart failure, a disorder that prevents the heart from pumping enough blood for the body’s needs.
-Congestive heart failure can cause difficulty breathing, uncomfortable leg swelling, and fatigue.
+Congestive heart failure can cause many problems including difficulty breathing, uncomfortable leg swelling, and fatigue.

 Alcoholism also leads to cardiomyopathy, a disease that wears down the heart muscle and can lead to congestive heart failure.
 Hypertension, or high blood pressure, is also common in people with alcohol use disorders.
 This condition can cause a heart attack or stroke.